Student loans Dates

 Tax refunds or overpayments

 If you have an income tax refund, you can ask us to put it towards your student loan debt.
-Send us secure mail in myIR to let us know what you want us to do with the refund.
+Send us a message in myIR to let us know what you want us to do with the refund.

 If you have overpaid your tax obligations for another tax type, we can transfer the overpayment to help pay off your student loan.